xlliu7/TadTR/README.md

 - Simple.
 It adopts a set-prediction pipeline and achieves TAD with a *single network*.
 It does not require a separate proposal generation stage.
 - Flexible.
 It removes hand-crafted design such as anchor setting and NMS.
 - Sparse.
 It produces very sparse detections (e.g. 10 on ActivityNet), thus requiring lower computation cost.
 - Strong.
-As a self-contained temporal action detector, TadTR achieves state-of-the-art performance on HACS and THUMOS14.
-It is also much stronger than concurrent Transformer-based methods.
+As a *self-contained* temporal action detector, TadTR achieves state-of-the-art performance on HACS and THUMOS14.
+It is also much stronger than concurrent Transformer-based methods such as **RTD-Net** and **AGT**.

 ![](arch.png "Architecture")

 ## Updates
-[2022.3] Our new work based on TadTR is accepted to CVPR 2022.
+[2022.3] Our new work [E2E-TAD][e2e-tad] based on TadTR is accepted to CVPR 2022.
 It supports fully end-to-end training from RGB images.
-The code will be released along with the camera ready version.

 [2021.9.15] Update the performance on THUMOS14.